 1205D Stone Building

-Dr. Toby Park is an Assistant Professor of Economics of Education and Education Policy in the Department of Educational Leadership and Policy Studies, and Associate Director of the Center for Postsecondary Success.
+Dr. Toby Park is an Associate Professor of Economics of Education and Education Policy in the Department of Educational Leadership and Policy Studies, and Associate Director of the Center for Postsecondary Success.

 Dr. Park teaches courses on the economics of education, large-scale database management, and advanced quantitative methods.
 He has recently published articles in the Journal of College Student Development, the Journal of the Professoriate, the Journal of Higher Education, and Research in Higher Education.
 Dr. Park’s work also been featured in USA Today, Reuters, The National Journal, Inside Higher Education, and the Chronicle of Higher Education.